davidjurgens/citation-function/README.md

 ## Overview

-This repository contains the code and resources for the paper Citation Classification for Behavioral Analysis of a Scientific Field.
+This repository contains the code and resources for the paper Citation Classification for Measuring the Evolution of a Scientific Field through Citation Frames.
 David Jurgens, Srijan Kumar, Raine Hoover, Dan McFarland, Dan Jurafsky.
 Transactions of the Association for Computational Linguistics (TACL).
 2018

 **For full details, see the [Project Website](http://jurgens.people.si.umich.edu/citation-function/) which has links to all the data.**